tmgreenside/GUMAD_CTF/README.md

 # CTF at GU MAD

-This contest will be held between several teams affiliated with Gonzaga and others in Spokane, WA.
-The contest is meant to be held in February.
+This contest was held between several teams affiliated with Gonzaga, Whitworth, and several community colleges and highschools in Spokane, WA.
+The contest was held on February 9th, 2019.

-### Specs:

-Members will log in with team credentials.